Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/home.md

   1. This menu scrolls.
 If you do not see your mod, it may be further down the list.
 1. The Prop Placer is now active!
 Unpause the game and you can now place Nomai vases using "G"

+How to Save:
+1. In the Prop Placer Menu, you will see a greyed out button titled "Update your mod's configs".
+1. Click the small button to the left of it.
+1. Click "Update your mod's configs" to save!
+1. **IMPORTANT:** your updated configs will save *only* to your mod's build folder, eg `AppData\Roaming\OuterWildsModManager\OWML\Mods\you.yourModName`
+1. **WARNING:** dying in-game will cause you to lose all work since you last saved.
+Make sure to save often.

 What's that?
 You want to place something other than just vases?
 Well I can't say I agree with your choices, but here's how you would do that.

 How to Select Props: